sameedali/FATGraphgenerator/README.md

 FatTreeGenerator
 =================

-This repository contains an k array FAT tree topology generator.
+This repository contains an k-ary FAT tree topology generator.

 A tcl representing the topology or the given k is genrated on running the python FatTreeGenerator.py script